• Skip to content

 What you can do to prevent serious child injuries

-• in the bath – read more about bath safety
+• in the bath – read more about drowning prevention in the bath and safe bath temperature

-• in the kitchen – read more about household poisons, burns prevention, scalds prevention
+• in the kitchen – read more about household poisons, burns prevention and scalds prevention

-• near or with anything that’s a choking risk (smaller than a 20-cent coin), including food, toys and household items – read more about choking prevention
+• near or with anything that’s a choking hazard (smaller than a 20-cent coin), including food, toys and household items – read more about choking prevention

-• in prams and strollers or around swings – read more about strangulation and suffocation prevention
+• in prams or strollers or around swings – read more about strangulation and suffocation prevention

 • at the pool or beach or near water – read more about water safety